Homesick (MercyMe song): Background

 "Homesick" was written during a time of hardship for the band—nine people close to MercyMe's band members had died in a short span of time.
-Lead singer Bart Millard initially wrote the chorus to "Homesick" following a funeral service for two infants that died in pregnancy, but did not finish the song, as didn’t want to fake his way through writing the song.
+Lead singer Bart Millard initially wrote the chorus to "Homesick" following a funeral service for two infants that died in utero, but did not finish the song, as didn’t want to fake his way through writing the song.
 However, following the death of Millard's brother-in-law, Chris, in a car accident, Millard finished the song so as to play it at Chris's funeral.
 Millard and the rest of MercyMe intended the song only to be played once—at Chris's funeral—but Millard's mother-in-law encouraged them to record it.
 Although the record they were going to release, Undone, was essentially complete, the band returned to the studio to record "Homesick" for inclusion on the project.